Persian Rugs

 Ensure the size of the Persian rug complements the dimensions of the room.
 A rug that is too small or too large may disrupt the balance of the space.
 Ideally, the rug should anchor the main furniture pieces in the room.

-Consider Color and Pattern Harmony:
+Consider Colour and Pattern Harmony:

 Coordinate the colours with the existing colour palette in your room.
 If your room has a neutral colour scheme, a vibrant Persian rug can serve as a focal point.
 Alternatively, if your room has bold colours, opt for a rug with more subdued tones.